1000 B.C.: A means of preserving food

 1910-1945: World War I & II Helped to Boost The Natural Ice Trade

-1910-1945 World War I & II helped to boost the natural ice trade for a time during the wars.
+World War I and II helped to boost the natural ice trade for a time during the wars.
 The government worked to promote the use of natural ice to relieve the burden of the shortage of ammonia and coal used in the production of artificial ice.
-After the war, the natural ice industry collapsed into insignificance and the industry turned to artificial ice and mechanical cooling systems.
+After the wars, the natural ice industry collapsed into insignificance, and the industry turned to artificial ice and mechanical cooling systems.

 As the American society grew more accustomed to fresh meats, milk, fruit and produce, the ice industry expanded into one of the most powerful industries in the nation.